Geoff Chappell, Software Analyst

 Versions 4.0 and 5.0 test for the cmpxchg8b instruction twice.
 The first test applies only to the boot processor.
 Its purpose is to determine whether functions that use the instructions must be patched, as described above.
 If the CPUID bit (masked by 0x00200000) in the eflags register cannot be changed, then there is no cpuid instruction let alone cmpxchg8b.
 The kernel then sets the CPUID bit and executes the cpuid instruction with 1 in eax to produce the feature flags in edx.
 If these feature flags have the CX8 bit set, then cmpxchg8b is supported and no patches are needed.
 The second test is done for all processors, including the boot processor, as part of a wider examination of processor features.
 In builds of version 4.0 from before Windows NT 4.0 SP4, however, this second test recognises the CX8 bit only if the processor’s vendor string is GenuineIntel, AuthenticAMD or CyrixInstead.
 (The vendor string is the sequence of characters obtained by executing cpuid with 0 in eax and then storing the values of ebx, edx and ecx at successive memory locations.)

-Despite its acknowledgement of trouble caused by restricting one CPU feature to known vendors, Microsoft took its time to relax the restrictions for other features.
-Although the version 4.0 from Windows NT 4.0 SP4 removes the vendor restrictions from its test for the CX8 bit, other feature flags of interest to it are recognised only for particular vendors:
+Despite its acknowledgement of trouble caused by restricting one CPU feature to known vendors, Microsoft certainly didn’t rush to relax similar restrictions for other features.
+Although the version 4.0 from Windows NT 4.0 SP4 removes the vendor restrictions from its test for the CX8 bit, other feature flags of interest to it continue to be recognised only for particular vendors:

-Only with version 5.0 did Microsoft stop its routine practice of excluding unknown (or unfavoured) CPU manufacturers from having Intel-compatible features be usable by Windows.
+Only with version 5.0 did Microsoft stop routinely excluding unknown (or unfavoured) CPU manufacturers from having Intel-compatible features be usable by Windows.
+(This is not to say that exclusions don’t exist in Windows 2000 and higher, just that it credibly isn’t done as routine practice.)

 Meanwhile, of course, the CPU manufacturers who were initially excluded from having Windows use their cmpxchg8b instruction will naturally have wanted to sell their processors.
 Even once they obtained recognition in new Windows versions, they will just as naturally have wanted to sell their processors even to people who might want to run an early build of Windows NT 4.0.
 To avoid the bug check on these versions, the processor must start with CX8 clear.
 Inevitably, these vendors developed ways to turn the CX8 bit off, and even to have it turned off by default.
-After all, if they’re going to sell a CPU for use in computers that might be sold to just about anyone, then to compete at all they need that all Windows versions are at least usable on their processors, even if less than optimally.
-Competing equally might then be possible if Microsoft would make up for the earlier omission and build into new versions of its kernel some recognition of these processors to turn the CX8 bit back on.
-Again, Microsoft took its time.
+After all, if they’re going to sell a CPU for use in computers that might be sold to just about anyone, then to compete at all they need that all Windows versions do at least start on their processors, even if the kernel’s execution without cmpxchg8b is less than optimal.
+Competing equally might then be possible if Microsoft would make up for the earlier omission and build into new versions of its kernel some recognition of these processors’ support for cmpxchg8b and perhaps even to turn the CX8 bit back on.
+Microsoft did eventually do this, but again it didn’t rush.

 Starting with version 5.1, which is also the first version that won’t start without support for cmpxchg8b, the Windows kernel makes special cases for processors that may implement the cmpxchg8b instruction but do not show the CX8 bit in the feature flags.
+These provisions remain in the 32-bit kernel until at least the 1803 release of Windows 10.
 The processors that are catered for are identified by the vendor strings GenuineTMx86, CentaurHauls and (a little later) RiseRiseRise.
 The following notes describe the provisions as actually made by the Windows kernel, and are in no way concerned with how well the implementation corresponds with documentation by the vendors.

 For GenuineTMx86 processors starting with family 5 model 4 stepping 2, if the cmpxchg8b instruction is not indicated in the CPU feature flags, it is enabled by setting the 0x0100 bit in the model-specific register 0x80860004.